Nevoss/form-wrapper-js/README.md

 })
 ```

-you can even set some default interceptors, that all the new Form instances will automatically use those interceptors
+You can even set some default interceptors, that all the new Form instances will automatically use those interceptors
 ```js
 import Form from 'form-wrapper-js'